In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Results

 Gemini Flash exhibits anomalous ``interference'' behavior, often performing better at higher blinding levels on difficult datasets.
 On QM7, masking the property name (Agnostic) improves performance.
 On Lipophilicity, it peaks at Level 3.
 We hypothesize that for less familiar datasets, the model possesses ``wrong knowledge'' or hallucinations; blinding silences these incorrect priors, allowing the model to rely more effectively on the ground-truth in-context examples.
 Flash-Lite generally shows low performance, partly following Flash's trends on QM7 but struggling with larger datasets like Delaney.

 While many trends are similar to the Gemini models, the OpenAI models show some distinct patterns.
 First, the OpenAI mini and nano variants perform much more similarly to their larger variants.
 This contrasts with the Gemini models, where the Flash and Flash-Lite variants show very different patterns compared to Gemini 2.5 Pro.
-Second, the GPT-4.1 models most often achieve their highest correlation scores using the Generic approaches, while the GPT-5 models most often peak with the Specific approaches.
-Because both model families show similar correlation scores on the fully blinded Agnostic approaches, this difference suggests that GPT-5 can handle the combination of prior knowledge and in-context samples better than GPT-4.1.
-This conclusion is also supported by the fact that GPT-5 generally outperforms GPT-4.1, especially on the Specific and Generic blinding approaches.
+Second, the GPT-4.1 models tend to peak with the Generic approaches and the GPT-5 models with the Specific approaches; because these peak differences are only a few percentage points and are not individually CI-separated, we report them as trends only.
+Taken together with the observation that both families reach similar correlation scores on the fully blinded Agnostic approaches, they are suggestive of GPT-5 combining prior knowledge and in-context samples somewhat more effectively than GPT-4.1, but this should not be read as a robust per-model claim.

 The sole exception is the QM7 dataset with original values, where GPT-5 achieves much lower correlation scores.
 On this dataset, GPT-5 and GPT-5 mini show a similar oscillatory behavior, but with much larger amplitudes between the transformed and original values.
 This oscillatory behavior is also observed with Gemini 2.5 Pro and GPT-4.1, but on a much lower amplitude.
 This extreme sensitivity suggests that the large, negative original numbers in the QM7 dataset (approximately $-500$ to $-2500$~kcal/mol) confuse the numerical reasoning of the GPT-5 models.